hanwen/grit/README.md

-'glit' = 'git' but new and glittery.
+'grit' = 'git' but new and unpolished.

 TL;DR

 * A writable FUSE filesystem that stores data in Git

-* A command 'glit' that lets you do version control in a Glit tree
+* A command 'grit' that lets you do version control in a Grit tree

-* Glit supports submodules natively
+* Grit supports submodules natively

-* Glit does not expose the .git directory, ensuring that users cannot break abstraction boundaries
+* Grit does not expose the .git directory, ensuring that users cannot break abstraction boundaries

-* Glit needs go-fuse; it probably doesn't work on OSX
+* Grit needs go-fuse; it probably doesn't work on OSX

 VISION